smalos/nuBuilder4-Code-Library/browse_add_delete_buttons/README.md

 This will show you how to add delete buttons in a column of a Browse Screen which allows a user to delete a row directly from the Browse Screen without having to open the Edit Screen first.

+The following steps are carried out:

+1) JavaScript: Adds delete buttons to a column of a Browse Screen
+2) JavaScript: Calls a PHP procedure when a delete button is clicked
+3) PHP: Checks if the user has the delete permission for the form
+4) PHP: Deletes the record.
+5) PHP: Calls the JavaScript function afterDeleteRow()
+5) JavasScript: Refreshes the Browse Screen

 <p align="left">
   <img src="screenshots/browse_delete_buttons.png">
 </p>